 This sealer penetrates two to four inches deep, filling molecular voids to completely solidify the surface.
 When it dries, it becomes part of the structure.
 This means there's no room left for water to infiltrate and leak through.
 In addition, the substrate becomes stronger and lasts longer.

-GBS Penetrating Sealer is solvent-free, odorless, non-flammable, non-caustic and very low VOC.
+GBS Penetrating Sealer is solvent-free, odorless, non-flammable, non-caustic and almost no VOC (5.9 g/l).
 Use it on basement walls and floors, retaining walls, pool surrounds, brick veneer walls, chimneys, fireplaces, concrete or limestone pavers, driveways, sidewalks, patios, warehouse floors and historical renovations.
 Allow 48 hours before walking on.
 Avoid using before rain.

 NOTE 1: GBS Penetrating Sealer should not be used in areas constantly under water such as cisterns.
 Also any areas that have been power troweled, especially in basements, need to be acid etched before application.
 NOTE2: Do not use this product in working fireplaces as it is not suited to that kind of heat (may bubble and melt).
 NOTE3: This product will only perform well if applied correctly.
 Be sure to read and follow the application instructions.
 For proper adhesion, the surface to be sealed must be: